The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 1. If Trick is to be off cooldown in 20s, use Suiton to disengage.
 2. If the disengage is within 45s after using Bunshin, save Phantom Kamaitachi to keep your GCD rolling.
-3. Use Raiton, even if that means x1 Raiton less in Trick.
+3. Use Raiton, even if that means one Raiton less in Trick.
 4. Throwing Dagger

 ### FAQ

 ### Why does our BiS not follow the stat priority?

-Because of stat tiering, and how it works together with our rotation, our rotation sim brought this exact combination of materia out to be a higher average dps value than fully going with our stat priority.
+Because of stat tiering, and how it works together with our rotation, our rotation sim brought this exact combination of materia out to be a higher average DPS value than fully going with our stat priority.
 If you want to know more about the math behind stats and stat tiering, go to the sub stats tier list up above by the spreadsheets.

 ### How much ping do I need to double-weave?